Mean-field limits for large-scale random-access networks: Overview of the main results

-Specifically, the condition $\vecrho \in \mbox{ int}(\Gamma)$ is necessary and ensures the load $\vecrho$ of the system is sustainable.
-On the other hand, the condition $\vecxi = \veceta(\vecrho) < \vece$ ensures that the desired throughput vector $\vecrho$ can be achieved by a feasible back-off vector.
-Although Theorem~\ref{Theo_EquilibChar} only concerns the scaled population process, combined with Theorem~\ref{Theo_MFGen} it yields that the stationary distribution of the associated class activity process is given by $\pi_{\vecx_0^*}(\cdot)$ in the limit.
+Specifically, the condition $\vecrho \in \mbox{int}(\Gamma)$ is necessary for existence and ensures the load~$\vecrho$ of the system is sustainable.
+On the other hand, the condition $\vecxi = \veceta(\vecrho) < \vece$ ensures that the desired throughput vector~$\vecrho$ can be achieved by a feasible back-off vector.
+Although Theorem~\ref{Theo_EquilibChar} only concerns the scaled population process, combined with Theorem~\ref{Theo_MFGen} it yields that the stationary distribution of the associated class activity process is given by $\pi_{\vecx_0^*}\in \mathbb{P}(\Omega)$ in the limit.
 In other words, in the limit the stationary distribution of the class activity process is the same as in a scenario where the aggregate back-off rate of class~$c$ is a {\it constant fraction}~$\xi_c$ of the nominal back-off rate $\nu_c$.
 This is consistent with the fact that $\xi_c$ is the stationary fraction of class-$c$ nodes that have non-empty buffers and compete for the medium, and $\vecxi$ will therefore in the sequel be referred to as the vector of {\it activity factors}.
-The equation $\vecxi = \veceta(\vecrho)$ reflects that the activity factors must be such that each class~$c$ is active a fraction $\rho_c$ of the time.\\
+The equation $\vecxi = \veceta(\vecrho)$ reflects that the activity factors must be such that each class~$c$ is active a fraction~$\rho_c$ of the time. \\

-The second part of the paper focuses on deriving asymptotically exact results for the key performance measures of the system.
-For a rigorous treatment, we focus on the scenario where all the classes mutually interfere, i.e., the interference graph $G=(\mathcal{C},\mathcal{E})$ is complete, in which case
+We will use the above convergence properties of the population process to derive asymptotically exact results for the key performance measures of the system.
+For a rigorous treatment, we focus on the scenario where all the classes mutually interfere, i.e., the interference graph $G = (\mathcal{C},\mathcal{E})$ is complete, in which case

 In this framework, the nodes of every class are allowed to back-off only when the activity process is in the idle state.
-We will show that the vector of activity factors $\vecxi$ in Theorem \ref{Theo_EquilibChar} simplifies to
+We will show that the vector of activity factors~$\vecxi$ in Theorem~\ref{Theo_EquilibChar} simplifies to

 so that the condition $\vecxi = \veceta(\vecrho) < \vece$ can be expressed in explicit form as